NateKonigkramer214/FirstClass_Interior/README.md

 ### Purpose

-In this project we have to learn how to work with clients and work as a team to complete a given task in this case my task was developer/designer.
+In this project we have to learn how to work with clients and work as a team to complete a given task in this case my task was Project Manager.

 ### By the end of this project: